-The right to participation, including of women and youth and disabled persons is highly important as well.
-The more people take responsibility for their life, the more they will respect the lives of others as of all.
-Further, the more people participate to decision making, the easier it will be to achieve the Sustainable Development Goals (SDG).
+The right to participation, including of women, youth and disabled persons is important.
+It creates societies where responsibilities are shared, for the progress of all towards well-being.
+The more people participate in the decision making process, the more will they respect the consequences of their decisions and the easier it will be to achieve SDG 16: safe and inclusive societies.

 The right to accurate standards of living, including the rights to food, water and sanitation, clothing and housing, to work and social security deserve full attention too, in all circumstances.

 The right to health is an essential right for the fulfilment of the right to life and of the subsequent right to longevity.
 It is needed as well to achieve societies in which human rights are all equally shared.
 The human right to a healthy natural environment, thus sustaining humanity and life on Earth, deserves accurate protection and attention as well.

-The right to happiness or to fulfilment in reverence for life should be mentioned as:
+The right to happiness and to fulfilment, in reverence for life, should always be mentioned: